networked-aframe/networked-aframe/readme.md

 **Bringing Social VR to the Web!**

-Write fully featured social VR experiences and games on the web with minimal networking experience required.
+Write fully featured Social VR experiences on the web, with minimal networking knowledge required.

 Features
 --------
-* Includes everything you need to create your own networked / multiplayer / social WebVR experience.
+* Includes everything you need to create your own networked / multiplayer / social WebVR apps.
 * WebRTC with no experience required.
 Take advantage of low-latency, peer-to-peer networking over UDP with minimal effort.
-* Templating system for instantiating complex networked objects on all connected clients.
+* Templating system for creating detailed, synchronized entities.
 * Extendable API that gives you advanced control over the WebRTC datachannel.
-* Audio streaming for easily implementing VoIP in your WebVR apps.
+* Audio streaming for easily implementing VoIP.

 Getting Started